RamyaChinnadurai/100DaysOfCode/README.md

 CODEPEN - Created typing game to learn typing on the go.
 Codepen link - https://codepen.io/ramyachinnadurai/full/MWyxXyp

 # Day 42
-CODEPEN - Continue with typing game - updated the feature to calculate wpm and cpm
+CODEPEN - Continue with typing game -  with UI to calculate errors and accuracy

+# day 43
+ CODEPEN - Continue with typing game - added feature errors and accuracy